Arjun941/mucomics/README.md

 Couldn't wait for em to finish up,and i was bored,so i made one myself 🤐

-(dont blame me for the trash code quality.im just trying out things)
+(dont blame me for the trash code quality.im just trying out things🥲)